cliosight/Docs/README.md

 As far as this example is concerned, we can utilize another set of AI related APIs in specific components within Cliosight for a more comprehensive and sophiticated application design.

  ## Using AI in the meeting management portal  ##
 The content of meeting emails, such as the subject and message, can be generated using AI tools to precisely highlight the purpose and topics to be covered in the discussion.
-Essential details like the exact location or the meeting link with passcode, especially in hybrid scenarios with both online and offline attendees, should be clearly stated by the organizer.
+Essential details like the exact `location` or the `meeting link` with `passcode`, especially in hybrid scenarios with both online and offline attendees, should be clearly stated by the organizer.
 An online meeting can be organized through some self-hosted video calling application or some commonly used enterprise collaboration software like Zoom, Google Meet and Microsoft Teams, that will generate and return a link created dynamically through an API call.

-To enhance attendee interaction, the organizer may want to provide text materials, images, or videos relevant to the subject.
+To enhance attendee interaction, the organizer may want to attach text materials, images, or videos relevant to the subject.
 Including a summary of the attachments in the email will attract their attention and motivate them to spend some time preparing for the meeting.

 The concept of leveraging AI and automation can also be applied to sending follow-up emails, as mentioned in the possible enhancements section above.
-The highlights field of a meeting can store a summary derived from the transcript or whiteboard, which are a type of meeting attachment.
+The `highlights` field of a meeting can store a summary derived from the transcript or whiteboard, which are a type of meeting attachment.
 The same can also be entered manually later by the users who have edit access for the report listing all meeting details.
-Therefore, an email can also serve as an automated follow-up for attendees, stakeholders, or all invitees.
+Therefore, an email can serve as an automated follow-up for attendees, stakeholders, or all invitees.

 To support this, we can introduce an `email_type` field for the email entity, which can hold the values `follow-up`, `creation`, `updation`, or `cancellation`.
 The application should also provide a simple interface, such as a form, for the organizer to edit the contents of the email before sending it out.